christsven/H.E.A.T/ruleset/H.E.A.T.md

 When shooting at an airborne drone, the firer receives a -1 hit modifier, or a -2 the drones last order was a RUN.

+All pintle-mounted machine guns that usually get the FLAK rule now get the Anti-Drone rule and ignore this modifier.

 #### Drone rules

 | Rule | Description |